ezYakaEagle442/aks-java-petclinic-mic-srv/README.md

 ### Set MySql connection String

-You need to reconfigure the MySQL connection string with your own settings (you can get it from the Azure portal / petcliaro-mysql-server / Connection strings / JDBC):
+You need to reconfigure the MySQL connection string with your own settings (you can get it from the Azure portal / petcliaks-mysql-server / Connection strings / JDBC):
 In the spring-petclinic-microservices-config/blob/main/application.yml :
 ```
 spring: